 - the employee did not unreasonably fail to comply with a direction of their employer to perform other work that was safe and appropriate for them to do.

-Industrial action under the Fair Work Act 2009 can be protected or unprotected.
+Industrial action under the FW Act can be protected or unprotected.

 Back to top